We were honoured to have surgeon David Sellu address our Annual Expert Witness Conference in Oxford in December 2020.

-This experienced, well respected surgeon should have been able to trust that the legal processes to which he was subjected were fair and faultless.
-The family of the patient who died were entitled to expect full and proper investigations into the death of their loved one would take place.
+This experienced, well-respected surgeon should have been able to trust that the legal processes to which he was subjected were fair and faultless.
+The family of the patient who died were entitled to expect full and proper investigations into the death of their loved one to take place.

-Mr Sellu shares his experience to encourage medical experts to understand why their role is so important.
-He explains that their testimony has serious implications.
-The role of the expert should be taken seriously, and medical professionals should undergo medicolegal training before first accepting instructions to provide an expert opinion.
-For this reason, he was involved in developing the The Surgeon as an Expert Witnessguidance published by the Royal College of Surgeons (England) in 2019.
+Mr Sellu shared his experience to encourage medical experts to understand why their role is so important.
+He explained that their testimony has serious implications.
+The role of the expert should be taken seriously, and medical professionals should undergo medico-legal training before first accepting instructions to provide an expert opinion.
+For this reason, Mr Sellu was involved in developing The Surgeon as an Expert Witness guidance, published by the Royal College of Surgeons (England) in 2019.

 Mr Sellu warns that cases such as his make the medical profession nervous.
 People become frightened by what might happen, and begin to practise defensively.
 He mentioned the number of doctors who take their own lives due to professional pressures, and highlighted the huge emotional burden on a doctor who feels they have let their patient down.

-Anyone can hold themselves out as an expert witness, regardless of their experience.
-Mr Sellu advocates a programme of training, accreditation and regulation for medicolegal experts, to ensure that individuals not only grasp the importance of their duty to the Court, but understand how to carry it out.
+Anyone can put themselves forward as an expert witness, regardless of their experience.
+Mr Sellu advocates a programme of training, accreditation and regulation for medico-legal experts.
+This would ensure that individuals not only grasp the importance of their duty to the Court, but understand how to carry it out.

-The role of the expert is to set out the realistic, reasonable boundaries of what should have happened and what would be expected of the medical professional in the case.
+The role of the expert is to set out the realistic, reasonable boundaries of what should have happened and what would be expected of the medical professional on a case.
 Expert witnesses should only comment on areas within their expertise, and should ensure that they express their opinion in plain English.